-NICE InContact's CXone is another solution for call centers.
-Its predictive dialer software allows agents to connect to recipients quickly and easily, boosting productivity by allowing agents to make more calls each day.
+NICE InContact’s CXone is another solution for call centers.
+Its predictive dialer software allows agents to connect to recipients quickly and easily, boosting productivity by allowing agents to make more daily calls.

 Nextiva is a VoIP company based in Arizona that focuses on cloud-based communication solutions.
 You can integrate your customer relationship management (CRM) system with Nextiva’s products, allowing you to reap the benefits of both systems’ capabilities.
 Nextiva works with some of the best CRM software, such as HubSpot, Zendesk, Salesforce and SugarCRM.
 Learn more in our full review of Nextiva.